 -

 A two-part bet covering both the outright winner and a placed finish, most commonly used in horse racing and golf.
-The place terms, how many places are paid and at what fraction of the win odds, vary between operators and can make a material difference on large-field events.
-Operators running enhanced each-way terms at major festivals represent a practical advantage over those applying standard terms.
+The place terms, how many places pay out and at what fraction of the win odds, vary between operators, so they can make a material difference on large-field events.
+Operators running enhanced each-way terms at major horse racing festivals or golf tournaments represent a practical advantage over those applying standard terms.

 - Ante-Post